KarstensLab/Lab_Website/content/post/microshades/index.md

 ---
-title: 'Do you see what I see?
+title: 'Do you see what I see? '
-Introducing microshades: An R package for improving color accessibility and organization of complex data'
 subtitle:
-summary:
+summary: "Introducing microshades: An R package for improving color accessibility and organization of complex data"
 authors:
 - admin
 tags:
 - academia
 categories: []
-date: "2020-08-20T00:00:00Z"
+date: "2021-03-19T00:00:00Z"
 featured: false
 draft: false